miracuse/miracuse.github.io/docs/more/custom_class.md

 ---
 layout: default
 title: Custom Classes
-parent: Classes
+parent: More
 has_children: false
 has_toc: false
 nav_order: 99
 ---

+# Custom Classes

 Not Yet Implemented
 {: .label .label-red }

-# Custom Classes

 The base classes can be used for many character concepts, but players may also choose to make a **Custom Class**.